conankzhang/godot-platformer/README.md

-# godot-tutorial
+# godot-platformer
-A small tutorial project to learn Godot.
+A small platformer project to learn Godot.